 - Students who receive a 4 or 5 on the AP literature test will be given credit for FL 325 (Introduction to Literature) and have satisfied the language requirement for the B. A. degree.
 In addition, the General Education Human Values-Literacy requirement has also been satisfied.

 - Receive 3 hours of transfer credit under the auspices of the College Level Examination Program (CLEP).
 Students who receive a passing score on the French, Spanish, or German CLEP examination, and who have not taken target language coursework at Bradley, are awarded 3 hours of elective credit and have satisfied the language requirement for the B. A. degree.

 - Receive up to 3 hours of 202 level free elective credit for completing a second-semester intermediate American Sign Language course at an accredited college or university.
 Students who earn 3 hours of transfer-level credit have satisfied the language requirement for the B.A. degree.

-- Receive 3 hours of transfer-level credit for receiving a passing grade for either high level or subsidiary level International Baccalaureate foreign language examinations.
+- Receive 3 hours of transfer-level credit for receiving a passing grade for International Baccalaureate foreign language examinations.
 Students receive 3 hours FL 303 credit and have satisfied the B.A. language requirement.